 AAH’s Organizational Structure: A Group that Answers to Iran

 AAH is led by its founder, Qais al-Khazali, who broke off from the Mahdi Army (a.k.a.
 Jaysh al-Mahdi or JAM), a Sadrist militia, in 2006.
 According to a 2012 report by analyst Sam Wyer, al-Khazali sits on AAH’s five-person board of trustees along with two deputies.
 As an Iranian proxy, AAH coordinates with senior Iranian commanders, notably IRGC-Quds Force leader Qassem Soleimani.

 Since the United States withdrew its forces from Iraq in December 2011, AAH has expanded significantly into politics, “opening a string of political offices” throughout Iraq, according to the Washington Post.
 AAH runs two political offices in Baghdad, and others in the Iraqi cities of Basra, Najaf, Hillah, al-Kalis, and Tal Afar.
 AAH has also sent political representatives to the southern Iraqi provinces of Dhi Qar, al-Muthanna, and Maysan to meet with tribal and minority leaders.
 The group’s political bloc is called al-Sadiqun (the Honest Ones), and in the May 2018 parliamentary elections, AAH ran in alliance with Hadi al-Amiri’s Fatah Coalition.
-Outside Iraq, AAH has maintained political representation in Beirut, Lebanon since early 2011.
+Outside Iraq, AAH has maintained political representation in Beirut, Lebanon, since early 2011.
 As of early 2011, Sheikh Ammar al-Delphi headed AAH‘s political offices in Beirut.
-In the April 30, 2014, parliamentary elections, AAH ran in alliance with Prime Minister Maliki’s Dawlat al-Qanoon (State of Law).
-Outside Iraq, AAH has maintained political representation in Beirut, Lebanon since early 2011.
+In the April 30, 2014, parliamentary elections, AAH ran in alliance with Iraqi Prime Minister Maliki’s Dawlat al-Qanoon (State of Law).

 AAH: Financed by Iran